Nexus2k/analog-ansible/README.md

   *  Setup Docker
   *  Setup Journald
   *  Setup motd (message of the day)
-* kilt-node
+* analog-node
-  *  Starts the zeitgeist nodes as docker containers
+  *  Starts the analog nodes as docker containers
 * watchtower (not run automatically, run using `ansible-playbook -i hosts.ini setup_watchtower.yml`)
   *  Sets up a watchtower container which monitors upstream container image repositories for new releases and upgrades automatically.

 You can also run the individual roles using the `setup_*.yml` playbooks instead of `all.yml`.

-### Kilt upgrades
+### analog upgrades

-To upgrade to the latest Kilt version you can simply restart the containers using the `setup_node.yml` playbook.
+To upgrade to the latest analog version you can simply restart the containers using the `setup_node.yml` playbook.

 ## Notes

 Monitoring is not yet covered in these ansible playbooks.
-Do NOT run a Kilt collator w/o proper monitoring.
+Do NOT run a analog collator w/o proper monitoring.

 You should not use `root` user on the server, instead replace the `ansible_user` field in `hosts.ini` with an unpriviledged user (which has docker rights).